Peter's Got Woods: Plot

-Lois asks Peter to go to a PTA meeting in her place; Peter asks Brian to go in his place.
+After Lois asks Peter to go to a PTA meeting in her place, Peter asks Brian to go instead.
 Brian reluctantly attends, but he falls in love with one of Meg's teachers (played by Gabrielle Union) named Shauna Parks (a reference to Rosa Parks), who is black.
-They go out on a date, and Brian, attempting to win her over, suggests changing the name of James Woods Regional High School to honor Martin Luther King Jr. Shauna likes Brian's idea, and the board holds a meeting to consider the name change.
-However, Peter is a James Woods fan and sees through the trick.
-He tries to protest the idea, but Brian denies the fact that he is doing it for love and not to really honor the civil rights movement.
-As a James Woods fan, Peter brings James Woods himself to the school during the name-changing to sabotage the effort.
+They go out on a date, and Brian, attempting to win her over, suggests changing the name of James Woods Regional High School to honor Martin Luther King Jr..
+Shauna likes Brian's idea, and the board holds a meeting to consider the name change.
+However, Peter, a James Woods fan, tries to protest the idea, and brings James Woods himself to the school during the name-changing to sabotage the effort.

-Woods permits them to change the name and the school, impressed by his humility, reinstates the name to the James Woods Regional High School.
-Brian gets furious with Peter for sabotaging the attempt to change the name of the high school and continues his denial of just wanting to impress his girlfriend because of her race.
-However, Peter exposes Brian and points out the ruse by saying that Brian could have named it after Ronald Reagan rather than anybody from the civil rights movement.
-In reply to this, Brian and Peter end their friendship.
+When Woods permits them to change the name and the school, the board is impressed by his humility and reinstates the name to the James Woods Regional High School again.
+Brian gets furious with Peter for sabotaging the attempt to change the name of the high school and continues his denial of just wanting to impress his girlfriend because of her race, leading to Brian and Peter ending their friendship.
+To replace Brian as a friend, Peter becomes best friends with James Woods, and the two become inseparable.